cttbiel/Gabriel/readme.md

 This portfolio was designed to reflect my personal style and professional ambitions.
 The main goal is to offer visitors a clean and smooth experience while navigating through my work.

+🌐 A new feature recently added is the **multi-language support**.
+You can now explore the site in **English, Portuguese**, and **French**, easily switching between them with a simple click on the flag icon.
+🌙 It also includes **dark and light themes**, letting you choose the best visual experience for your environment.

 An interesting detail: the cartoon avatar featured on this page was created by my dear teacher and talented artist **Letícia**, as a parting gift when I completed the "Digital Game Programming" course.
 The background, inspired by *Miles Morales*, is a personal reference, since friends often said I reminded them of the character — and as a fan, I even have Spider-Man cosplays (Peter Parker and Miles) in my collection.